PugetSoundAnalytics/pugetsound-portfolio/pages/why.md

 ## Why I Care: Data Illuminates Human Stories

-Behind every data point is a story.
-Dashboards show what’s happening, but stories reveal *why it matters* and *what to do next*.
+Every data point holds a story.
+Dashboards show what’s happening; stories reveal *why it matters* and *what to do next*.

-Data storytelling transforms raw numbers into clarity, empowers decisions, and reveals opportunities spreadsheets can’t.
+Data storytelling transforms raw numbers into clarity, empowers confident decisions, and uncovers opportunities spreadsheets miss.

 Here, you’ll find explorations on:
 - **Narrative Craft** — Turning insights into action.
 - **Humanized Data** — Making numbers relatable and memorable.
-- **Analytics in the Wild** — Lessons and reflections from practice.
+- **Wild Analytics** — Lessons and reflections from practice.

-This is where I explore, experiment, and share the stories behind the numbers.
+This is where I explore, experiment, and share the stories behind numbers.

 ---